Smokin’ Jay Cutler x Tony Moemo

 * * *

 Tony Romo was a jaded young man with bad confidence.
 Jay Cutler didn’t give a fuck.
-What happened between them in the NFL one season is the subject of SMOKIN’ JAY CUTLER X TONY MOEMO.
+What happened between them in the NFL one season is the subject of SMOKIN’ JAY CUTLER X TONY ROMOE.

 A great bestseller for almost five minutes – one of the most starkly moving parables ever about the dark forces that brood over the tortured world of NFL quarterbacks.